the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Afterwards the request to the Hacker News API fetches more data than before.
+Afterward the request to the Hacker News API fetches more list items in one request than before.

 ### Exercises: